OpenMDAO/POEMs/POEM_000.md

 - Regardless a POEM's acceptance or rejection, all reasonable POEMs will be merged to the main repository to keep a record of community discussion.
 This merge will only occur once the poet has changed the POEM state to *requesting decision*.

-- A POEM may be submitted coincidently with an accompanying pull request (PR) containing an implementation of the proposed feature.
+- A POEM may be submitted coincidently with an accompanying PR to the [OpenMDAO codbase](https://github.com/OpenMDAO/OpenMDAO) containing an implementation of the proposed feature.
-Alternatively an accompanying PR may be submitted later, after some initial discussion on the POEM hahappened.
+Alternatively an accompanying PR may be included in the POEM later, after some initial discussion on the POEM has happened.
-It is up to the poet's discretion when to submit a implementation PR to the [OpenMDAO codbase](https://github.com/OpenMDAO/OpenMDAO).
+It is up to the poet's discretion when to submit a implementation PR to the, but when the PR is made it should be noted in the `Associated implementation PR` field of the POEM header.

 - A POEM may be submitted, reviewed (and even potentially accepted) before any code has been written.
 Contributors are encouraged to submit POEMs before writing code if they are concerned about wasting time on something that would not get accepted.